Balloon Kyphoplasty Clinical Evidence

 Retrospective cohort analysis of Medicare claims for the 2002 to 2006 period.
 Thirty-day and 1-year outcomes in patients with newly diagnosed vertebral fractures treated with spinal augmentation or conservative therapy were compared

-The main outcomes and measures included mortality, major complications, and health care utilization.
+The main outcomes and measures included mortality, major complications, and health care usage.

 Outcomes were compared using traditional multivariate analyses adjusted for patient demographics and comorbid conditions.
 Propensity score matching also was utilized to select 9,017 pairs from the initial groups to compare the same outcomes.